CVL98/SoundbarKeepAwake/readme.txt

 The app will:
 - Search for audio devices containing "Soundbar" in their name
-- Play a beep every 3 minutes to keep the device awake
+- Play a beep every so often to keep the device awake
 - Automatically reconnect if the device is disconnected
 - Can be stopped gracefully with Ctrl+C